 - Go to https://www.autodesk.com/products/eagle/free-download and download Eagle schematic capture software for your operating system.

 - Go to https://www.sketchup.com/download and download latest version of SketchUp and install it.

 - Find a good SMPS with a voltage rating between 15-36V OR make a transformer based supply with 15-36V DC output voltage.

 Step 2: Schematic

 The schematic will give you an insight on my plan.
+But it was not designed to generate a PCB file as I usually perfboard for my one off designs.
+So I didn't care about the component packages.
+You have to select proper packages if you want to create a PCB layout.
 There are three LM317s and three TIP2955 PNP pass transistors for each.
 Each of those LM317s will reduce the 36V input to programmed voltages.
 U2 will output a constant 12V, U3 will output a variable voltage and U1 will produce an auxiliary 12V for other 5V and 3.3 regulators so as to reduce the heat dissipated by them.